Foreigners’ Guide to Buying Property in Ukraine

 - If you buy property as legal entity registered in Ukraine, you can pay only in UAH from your business bank account to account of the seller.

 Interestingly, despite provisions of the law, payment for real-estate in Ukraine is often performed in cash.
 Most of the property sellers (especially individuals) prefer to receive foreign currency in cash as payment rather than money in bank account.
-Such situation is a direct result of lack of trust in Ukrainian bank system, instability of local currency Hryvna (UAH), strict currency control measures at present and limits on daily withdrawal of foreign currency in cash, etc.
+Such situation is a direct result of lack of trust in Ukrainian bank system, instability of local currency Hryvna (UAH), strict currency control measures in Ukraine which were applicable in past, etc.

 Documents Required from the Buyer